sagarpradhan4653/JavaScript-Tip-Calculator/README.md

 # JavaScript-Tip-Calculator
-Created Tip Calculator using javascript file
+Created Tip Calculator using javascript , Html and css